Should we Take Medication for Anxiety?

 There may be a need for medication in a lot of cases in order to take the edge off anxiety/panic and give sufferers some room to recover, as long as they are given the right medication for their condition.

 In other words, it is not the medication that is helping them, but the change in their attitude.
 What happens when you take this crutch away?
-That is why I wanted to recover without medication.
-I needed to know that when I recovered, there would be no other obstacles to overcome.
+This is why I wanted to recover without medication.
+I needed to know that when I recovered there would be no other obstacles to overcome.

 As I’ve already mentioned, I am not a doctor and don’t pretend to be.
-These are just my views.
-You must talk to your doctor about how you feel and let him advise you.
+These are just my views as I always prefer a natural cure, one that didn’t ultimately create more problems.
+If you feel medication is for you then just talk to your doctor about how you feel and let him advise you.
 If you are taking medication that has been prescribed for you and you feel you are having more problems than before, then please return to your doctor and talk it through with him.

 A better alternative, in my opinion, is to exercise and have a good diet for dealing with anxiety